-- For process buffering, Power Pick Global inventory management software can alert the system operator when the buffered goods have completed the wait step and are ready to continue in the manufacturing process.
+- For process buffering, the PPG software can alert the system operator when the buffered goods have completed the wait step and are ready to continue in the manufacturing process.

 - For a highly automated solution, the buffer unit can be integrated with a conveyor system to automatically deliver buffered items directly to a manufacturing work cell.